MAT BioTech

 Whenever found to deliver equivalent info. of relevance, ISO 10993-1:2018 expresses preference for in-vitro rather than in-vivo models.

-Indian Pharmacopoeia Commission (IPC) logo
+Indian Pharmacopoeia logo

 IPC